About Smart Shelter Foundation

 For information or if you want to join, please click here.

-Almost 10 years of grass root and on-site experience have laid the foundation for our educational programs.
-Smart Shelter Consultancy transfers its knowledge to students and professionals worldwide.
-Our many activities include long-term engagements at universities, keynote speeches at conferences, and consultancy work for other NGO’s and INGO’s.
+Nearly 10 years of grassroots and field experience have laid the foundation for our education programmes.
+Smart Shelter Consultancy shares its knowledge with students and professionals around the world.
+Our many activities include long-term engagements at universities, keynote speeches at conferences and consultancy work for other NGOs and INGOs.

 Please follow this link to Smart Shelter Consultancy and see more about our workshops and teaching programs.